johnmdilley/python-bghive/README.md

 # python-bghive
-Python interface to British Gas Hive API
+Python interface to British Gas Hive API (info from http://www.smartofthehome.com/2016/05/hive-rest-api-v6/)

 - Start by creating a session